Zweeback/rag/README.md

 python monday.py path/to/archives
 ```

-If no paths are supplied the engine will initialise its state and record the
+If no paths are supplied the engine will look for chat exports and list files in
+the repository root (e.g. `_chat*.txt`, `*Liste*.md`, Codex manifests) and
+process every discovered document automatically.
+This makes it easy to drop new
+lists into the project without updating the command line arguments.
+When no
+matching files are found the engine still initialises its state and records the
 absence of evidence, ready for subsequent iterations with real data.

 ## Codex Task Agent quickstart